Kingston on Soar: Population

-The 2011 census records the population of Kingston on Soar as 296.
+The 2011 census records the population of Kingston on Soar as 296, increasing marginally to 301 at the 2021 census.

-The parish has four centres of population: the village, Kingston Hall, New Kingston and Kingston Fields.
+The parish has three centres of population: the core village, Kingston Hall and New Kingston (which covers West Leake Lane, Kingston Fields and Kingston Court).

 The table below displays the historic number of households, families and people living in Kingston on Soar:

 Toponymy

-The Doemsday Book, written in 1086, records the village's place name as 'Chinestan'.
+Domesday Book, written in 1086, records the village's place name as 'Chinestan'.

 Robert Thoroton writing in his book The Antiquities of Nottinghamshire first published in 1677, later published with additions by John Throsby in 1790, states:In Doomsday-Book written Cheniston: So called, probably, from some Owner, as most Towns of that Termination, in this County, generally are.The book The Place-Names of Nottinghamshire differs from Robert Thoroton stating that the origin of the name means 'royal stone'.
 The name derives from the Old English words 'cyne', meaning royal or kingly, and 'stan', meaning stone or rock.
 In Old English the word 'cyne' could refer to a local chief and does not necessarily refer to a ruler of a larger dominion.
 The '-on-soar' originates from the village's location near the River Soar.